ScenicNH Photography - White Mountains New Hampshire

 Add to Cart DISPLAY OPTIONS

-• Remnants of the abandoned Profile & Franconia Notch Railroad near the site of the Great Trestle in Franconia, New Hampshire.
+• This is remnants of the abandoned Profile & Franconia Notch Railroad just south of the site of the Great Trestle in Franconia, New Hampshire.
 This railroad was in operation from 1879 -1921 (+/-) and it only serviced the Profile House in Franconia Notch.
 The Profile House was a grand resort located in the northern section of Franconia Notch, and it burned down in August 1923.
 It lasted for about 70 years.

 NH218553.jpg